-2.7.3.3 Camera widget
+2.7.4.3 Camera widget

-To perform more precise camera adjustment/movement such as a full top-down or side view, a camera widget is always available on the top-right corner of the screen.
+To perform precise, single-click camera adjustment/movement such as a full top-down or side view, a camera widget is always available at the top-right corner of the screen.
 The camera widget represents the 3-axes defining the 3D space as well as a middle box.
-Clicking on any coloured axis arrow, the camera orbit is moved fully to that axis' edge as depicted in Figure 9.
+Clicking on any coloured axis arrow, the camera orbit is moved along this axis' edge as depicted in Figure 9.